 Credits and Acknowledgments

-The Vandal Poem of the Day project is maintained and supported through a collaboration between the University of Idaho Library and the College of Letters, Arts, and Social Sciences.
+The Vandal Poem of the Day project is maintained and supported by the the Center for Digital Inquiry and Learning.

 VPOD is based on the successful Aubie’s Poem of the Day project, which Auburn University initiated in 2014 and continues to maintain.Thank you to poet Keetje Kuipers and librarian Jaena Alabi for inviting us to create a new instance of the project, and to Copper Canyon Press, BOA Editions, and Persea Books for permission to use the poems.